German National Observatory 1st Meeting

 Agenda

-10:10 – 10:15 (5 min) Background to the project and objectives of the workshop Impulse by dena
+• Background to the project and objectives of the workshop - Delivered by dena

-10:30 – 11:10 (40 min) Improving the data situation to promote the implementation of energy efficiency measures
+• Discussion: Improving the data situation to support energy efficiency measures

-Block II: Implementation of the requirements of Article 11 of the EED (30 min)
+3. Block II: Implementation of Article 11 of the EED

-11:20- 11:50 (30 min) Implementation of the requirements of Article 11 of the EU Energy Efficiency Directive in Germany with focus on practical realisation of requirements on “Action Plans” and reporting on EnMS
+• Implementation of Article 11 of the EU Energy Efficiency Directive in Germany

 • Improved Data Evaluation: Stakeholders emphasized the value of collecting and analysing data on energy audits and energy management systems (EnMS) to support political decision-making and guide enterprises.